ekzhang/fastseg/README.md

 ## Requirements

-This code is tested with PyTorch version 1.5 and requires the `geffnet` package, as described in `requirements.txt`.
+This code requires Python 3.7 or later.
+It is tested with PyTorch version 1.5 and requires the `geffnet` package, as described in `requirements.txt`.
 To install, run `pip install -r requirements.txt` in your Python environment.

 ## Running Inference

-TODO
+Currently you can test inference of a dummy untrained model by running `python -m fastseg.infer` in the project root.

 ## Training from Scratch